kamadiem/final_project/Readme.md

 - Users can Sign In
 - Users can pass the text to API and get stream speech audio of their text

-The Database is used for the project is Sqlite3 that generate automatically on server
+The Database used for the project is Sqlite3 that generates automatically on server

-## Tech
+## Tools
 My project uses a number of open-source projects to work properly:

 - [NodeJs] - The compiler of javascript